- Infectious diseases

 - Vaccine development

-Meta Roestenberg is physician-scientist working as a scientist at the research laboratories of the department of Parasitology and as clinician within the department of Infectious Diseases.
-She studied Medicine at the University of Maastricht, where she obtained her medical degree cum laude in 2004.
+Meta Roestenberg studied Medicine at the University of Maastricht, where she obtained her medical degree cum laude in 2004.
 During her medical training she had the opportunity to follow internships in Africa and South-East Asia, where she became fascinated by infectious diseases.
 She returned to India for additional training several months after her graduation and then decided to dedicate her professional career to poverty related infectious diseases.
-She completed her PhD cum laude in 2013 at the department of Medical Microbiology of the Radboud University Medical Center where she developed a human model for malaria immunity.
+She completed her PhD cum laude in 2013 at the department of Medical Microbiology of the Radboud University Medical Center, where she developed a human model for malaria immunity.
 She was trained in internal medicine at the Radboud University Medical Center and the Canisius Wilhelmina Hospital, both in Nijmegen.

 Leids Universitair Medisch Centrum